If you’re planning an activity or project within the road corridor which:

 To submit a CAR application for non-excavation activities, use www.corridoraccess.co.nz/nz/non-excavation

-In Porirua City, property owners are responsible for vehicle crossing construction and maintenance, including the section in the road corridor/reserve.
+In Porirua City, property owners are responsible for the construction and maintenance of their driveway and vehicle crossing.

 When constructing your vehicle crossing it must meet certain requirements.

 The Council may approve the temporary closure of roads for events, maintenance, construction and during unforeseen events.
 Closing the road without an approved TMP and an approved temporary road closure application is illegal and may result in a fine.

 If you are planning to hold an event that requires a road closure you will need permission from the Council.
 More information can be found on the Road Closures for Events page.